HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 Now that we have a handle on unordered lists, we can start to use them for creating navigations for our websites.

 Almost all navigations on the web are unordered lists filled with list items and links.
 Lets start with a really simple example.
-Open up `simple-nav.html` in your browser and editor and we will work through an example.
+Open up <a href="exercises/simple-nav.html" class="exercise">**simple-nav.html**</a> in your browser and editor and we will work through an example.

 First off we need to take the margin and padding off that unordered list: